ably77/gehc-gateway-poc-runbook/README.md

 ### Enforce @solo.io username login by inspecting the JWT email payload
 For our first use-case we will decode the JWT token passed through extauth for the `email` payload, and enforce that a user logging in must end with `@solo.io` as the username with OPA

+You will likely need to configure the expected outputs to the claims / values corresponding to your OIDC provider (i.e. using @org.com instead of @solo.io)

 First, you need to create a `ConfigMap` with the policy written in rego.
 ```bash